tohjustin/Personal_Portfolio_Webpage/content/posts/2021-11-16-goreleaser-krew-integration.md

 ![repository-secret-page-on-github](/images/2021-11-15-repository-secret.png)

-You can see from the image above that I've set the token as a secret named `KREW_GITHUB_TOKEN` which was referenced this in our [GoReleaser configuration](https://github.com/tohjustin/kube-lineage/blob/v0.4.2/.goreleaser.yaml#L54-L70) earlier on.
+We can see from the image above that I've set the token as a secret named `KREW_GITHUB_TOKEN` which was referenced in our [GoReleaser configuration](https://github.com/tohjustin/kube-lineage/blob/v0.4.2/.goreleaser.yaml#L54-L70) earlier on.

 Next we need to update our [GitHub Actions workflow definition](https://github.com/tohjustin/kube-lineage/blob/v0.4.2/.github/workflows/release.yaml#L66-L70) to set the `KREW_GITHUB_TOKEN` environment variable so that GoReleaser can access it: